MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-hdfs.md

 ### Resolution

 In SQL Server Big Data Clusters, the heap size of HDFS namenode process is controlled by BDC configuration hdfs-env.HDFS_NAMENODE_OPTS, the default value is 2 GB as specified in [HDFS configuration properties](reference-config-spark-hadoop.md).
+This workaround proposes increasing the heap size, which is a global configuration change for the entire big data cluster.

 The SQL Server Big Data Clusters runtime configuration feature is enabled after CU9.
 To proceed, upgrade your cluster to CU9+ (preferably to the latest version available).
 To increase the heap size of HDFS namenode in CU9+, we can follow the [post deployment configuration guide](configure-bdc-postdeployment.md).